sourashis59/myshell/README.md

 ## Tutorial:
 - You can download the `myshell.out` binary and run the shell using `./myshell.out` command.
-- Then any command and shell operator can be ran using this shell.
+- Then any command and shell operator can be run using this shell.
 - Example screenshot: [click on the image to zoom in]
     <img src='readme-files/shell_screenshot.png'>

 ## Flow:
-- From the given input command, parse tree is built.
+- From the given input command, a parse tree is built.
 - Then the parse tree is executed using system calls.

     ### Example: